Sagarv812/WinteROS_2025/Week 1/Week 1: Building StarkOS Foundations.md

 ```
 This gives detailed info about a particular node.
 It gives a list of subscribers, publishers, services, and actions. i.e. the ROS graph connections that interact with that node.

+This is the ROS equivalent of Stark pulling up diagnostics on a single suit component-
+checking what signals it sends, what it listens to, and what capabilities it exposes.

 ## Topics
 ROS 2 breaks complex systems down into many modular nodes.
 Topics are a vital element of the ROS graph that act as a bus for nodes to exchange messages.

+Think of topics as the suit’s data channels-the paths where information flows between its micro-systems.

 ![ROS2 Topic graph](https://docs.ros.org/en/jazzy/_images/Topic-SinglePublisherandSingleSubscriber.gif)
 A node may publish data to any number of topics and simultaneously have subscription to any number of topics.